-Today, with the spring sun trying to burn through
+In 2007, with the spring sun trying to burn through

-an early morning Belgian mist, it is hard to imagine that this
+an early morning Belgian mist, it was hard to imagine that this

 innocuous looking potato field was once the hellish moonscape of

-By the end of World War I life on the surface had become untenable.
-Tons of steel fell from the sky in a near continuous
+By the end of the First World War, life on the

+ground had become untenable.
+Tons of steel fell from the sky in

+underground.
 Today we often picture the British Tommy taking a

 drag from a cigarette leaning against the wall of his trench.
 In

-reality, especially around the Belgian town of Ypres, tens of thousands were
+reality, especially around the Belgian town of Ypres, tens of

-That is how far they had to dig to be safe from
+That's how far they had to dig to be safe from

 Memories of Passchendaele

-the few miles to Passchendaele Ridge, a brigade
+troops advanced the few miles to Passchendaele Ridge, a brigade

 forgotten ever since.